JayWango/BlipBoy/README.md

 ## What the project is about:
 This project is a part of CS32 Arcade, where we were tasked to build a game using OpenGL.
 In order to handle the window and user input, we utilize the GLUT library.

 Our game is called "BlipBoy" and it is played by controlling a circle (our main character) using the WASD keys.
-THe player can also shoot projectiles using their left mouse click button.
+The player can also shoot projectiles using their left mouse click button.

 Enemies on the screen will be in the shape of squares and they will move all around the screen and bounce off of the screen edges.
 The top right of the corner will include a score counter which will increment by one every time an enemy's HP bar decreases to 0 or below.